guidoschmidt/hicetnunc.wiki.backup/Reporting-Abuse.md

 If you need to report a copyminter account or report that your account has been accidentally flagged, please let us know in the "report-abuse" channel in the Discord https://discord.gg/rJeAgCUPZR

+It is important to note that we do not tolerate harassment of any kind and using the site to harass others will result in a ban of your account and your Discord account.

 You can read below for more options